 - It creates a sense of trust.
 With video, you can move beyond text-based communication and relate to clients in a much more personable way.
 You can smile, crack a joke, and utilize tone and timing— all of which help you form a connection with your audience, giving them a sense of what it will be like to work with you.

 - It allows you to connect with leads and clients in real time.
-This benefit makes webinars stand out from most other forms of marketing except for in-person events.
-While this might seem intimidating, it can be fun and a little spontaneous.
+This benefit makes webinars stand out from most other forms of marketing except for things like in-person events and door-knocking.
+While direct, real-time contact might seem intimidating, it can be fun, and it leaves room for spontaneity.

 - It’s reusable.
-A webinar’s usefulness doesn’t end when you stop recording.
-You can choose to have a live audience for your initial broadcast, but your webinar can be repurposed and reused in many ways.
-It can be shared on your social media sites, your web page, or emailed to your client list.
+A webinar’s value doesn’t end when you stop recording.
+You can choose to have a live audience for your initial broadcast, but your webinar can be repurposed and reused in many ways, like sharing it on your social media sites or web page or emailed to your client list.

 - It’s mobile-friendly.
-A webinar is easy for your audience to consume on mobile devices.
+A webinar is easy for audiences to consume on mobile devices.
 Since 70% of web content is viewed on cell phones, it is more important than ever to produce content that’s geared for mobile consumption.

 - It puts you where the action is.
 By 2022, an anticipated 82% of internet traffic will be video content.
 Today, video is dominant in almost every social sharing platform: Facebook, Instagram, Twitter, LinkedIn, and (of course!), YouTube.
 A well-crafted segment from your initial webinar can be turned into the perfect shareable mobile video.